yugabyte/terraform-provider-ybm/docs/resources/cluster.md

 ---
-page_title: "ybm_cluster Resource - YugabyteDB Managed"
+page_title: "ybm_cluster Resource - YugabyteDB Aeon"
 description: |-
   The resource to create a YugabyteDB cluster.
 Use this resource to create both single- and multi-region clusters.
 You can also use this resource to bind allow lists to the cluster